vasusharma7/ss-organiser/README.md

 Categorizes your screenshots (stores them in different app folders) as you capture them !

 **How to run**

-  > npm i -g
+  *Fire up Terminal and execute - *

   > npm i -g electron

+  > npm install

   > electron .

+  *Icon will appear in tray indicating app startup*

   Then capture screenshot with shortcut - Ctrl+Shift+S

+**To make executable**

+  > npm run build

-  The next time, the app will run automatically on startup in background. !
+  The next time, the app will run automatically on startup in background!
+  *Tested on Linux - fully functional, complete testing on Windows, Mac underway*